publisha/publisha.github.io/pages/create_speare_play_web.md

 ## You will need Atom software

-> **Note: **If you have already grabbed a copy of Atom previously then you can skip this step.
+> **Note: **Even if you have already grabbed a copy of Atom previously I still recommend that you get a fresh updated copy as in these instructions.

 You will only need the application called _Atom_ and to help you get the correct settings I am [providing you with a distribution][61862e36] package as a `zip` file.
 This will create an `atom` folder which you need to place inside your `Home` folder.